-Detroit: Become Human , Nintendo Labo among Games for Change Awards Finalists
+Detroit: Become Human , Nintendo Labo among Games for Change Awards finalists

 All in all, 20 games have been nominated so far across six different categories: Best Gameplay, Most Innovative, Most Significant Impact, Best Learning Game, and new categories Best Student Game and Best XR for Change Experience.

-All of those finalists are also eligible for Game of the Year, an award that aims to honor a title that best represents the spirit of all categories.
+All of those finalists are also eligible for Game of the Year, an award that honors a game that best represents the spirit of all categories.

-On top of that, this year will also see High Education Video Game Alliance VP Lindsey Grace awarded the Vanguard Award as well as Ubisoft awarded the inaugural Games For Change Industry Leadership Award for its “long track record of developing games and initiatives for education and social good.”
+This year will also see High Education Video Game Alliance VP Lindsey Grace awarded the Vanguard Award as well as Ubisoft awarded with the inaugural Games For Change Industry Leadership Award for its “long track record of developing games and initiatives for education and social good.”

 Winners are set to be announced at Games for Change on June 18.
 The nominees for each category can be found below, though the finalists for the Best XR for Change award are due to be announced next month.